Partial androgen insensitivity syndrome: Sex assignment

 The decision of whether to raise an individual with PAIS as a boy or a girl may not be obvious; grades 3 and 4 in particular present with a phenotype that may be difficult to classify as primarily male or female, and some will be incapable of virilization at puberty.
 Parents of an affected newborn should seek immediate help at a center with an experienced multidisciplinary team, and should avoid gender assignment beforehand.
 Older guidelines from 2006 advised against waiting for the child to decide for themselves.
 According to them, key considerations involved in assigning gender include the appearance of the genitalia, the extent to which the child can virilize at puberty, surgical options and the postoperative sexual function of the genitalia, genitoplasty complexity, potential for fertility, and the projected gender identity of the child.
-The majority of individuals with PAIS are raised male.
+The majority of individuals with PAIS are raised male, although a large portion are assigned female.
 More recently, the interests of intersex people themselves are being taken into consideration by the medical community.
 Some parents have pushed their children with intersex variations to display gender normative roles and behaviours, or to engage in hormonal and surgical interventions to make their bodies appear more aesthetically 'normative'.
 Research based on interviews of people with intersex variations indicate a need for more family protection from intervention and more family support.